-Devine Care Plus is dedicated to doing its part to slow the spread of Covid-19.
-As such all staff and contractors are observing safe practices based on the CDC guidelines the state of Florida and county governments where we serve.
+Devine Care Plus is dedicated to doing its part to slow the spread of COVID-19.
+As such, all staff and contractors are observing safe practices based on the CDC guidelines of the state of Florida and county governments where we serve.

 What kind of services does Devine Care Plus provide?